Which Service features are shared across multiple interfaces?

 Interfaces, Customizable Menus, Application Configuration, Site Management

-Within the Oracle Service Cloud application, several features are shared across multiple interfaces while some features are always interface specific.
+Within the Oracle B2C Service application, several features are shared across multiple interfaces while some features are always interface specific.
 With some features, you can configure where the item displays so that it can be enabled for use with some interfaces and not with others.

 Features Common across Interfaces